 How to make a wool and yarn macrame leaf

-I gave you a little glimpse in my last blog post at my latest small macrame project and today I want to show you how to make a macrame leaf from the materials I had left from my macrame wreath tutorial.
+I gave you a little glimpse in the last blog post of my latest small macrame project and today I want to show you how to make a macrame leaf from the materials I had left from my macrame wreath.
 It is a very similar project created with macrame yarn and thick beautiful wool.

 How to make a macrame leaf with yarn and wool